bocianowski1/VISUALIZER/README.md

 # Algorithm Visualizer
 ### Sorting and pathfinding visualizer with UiB graphics

-Displaying the simple sorting algorithm `Bubble Sort` and the pathfinding algorithm `Dijkstra`.
+Animating the simple sorting algorithm `Bubble Sort` and displaying the pathfinding algorithm `Dijkstra`.
+The user can easily interact with the keyboard to adjust different parameters such as the frequency of walls in the graph.